Purpose: To assist faculty teaching in AY20-21 during the pandemic.

 - Use of Canvas’s accessibility checker to review anything you’ve typed into Canvas.

-Courses should use Canvas robustly (please see ITG's Teaching Remotely guide), using best practices as described below.
+Courses should use Canvas robustly (please see ITG's Teaching Remotely guide as well as Build Your Canvas Flex or Online Course in 5 Steps), using best practices as described below.
 This will provide a consistent environment for students, who benefit from having everything in one place.

 - Use Canvas assignments